FrontierMods/Core/README.md

 Many of the mods also include notes and reference documents.
 These were written during development and shared with other modders for the purposes of expanding the arsenal of ideas.

+# Frontier Mods Extra

+[Frontier Mods Extra](https://github.com/FrontierModsExtra) are mods that don't fit into the Frontier ecosystem but are developed by the same author (me).

+These are usually smaller mods, often experimental in nature, and don't follow the shared lore.
+Their goal is to speculate and explore.

+Extra mods may or may not be later absorbed into the Frontier mods proper.

 # Sponsor

 Frontiers Mods are developed by a single person.